antmicro/jetson-orin-baseboard/doc/source/board_overview.md

 ### TPS65988-config tool from Jetson Orin user space

-The TPS65988-config flashing script can be found in this [repository](https://github.com/antmicro/antmicro-jetson-orin-baseboard-tps65988-config).
+The TPS65988-config flashing script can be found in the [antmicro-jetson-orin-baseboard-tps65988-config](https://github.com/antmicro/antmicro-jetson-orin-baseboard-tps65988-config) repository.

 #### 1. Prepare hardware

-To properly execute this script, boot the Jetson, and connect to it via [debug console](#connect-the-debug-console) or via SSH.
-Since the PD controller is not yet configured at this point, the baseboard has to be powered from either the [`J12`](#J12) or via PoE connected to the [`J6`](#J6).\
+To properly execute this script, boot the Jetson Orin Baseboard, and connect to it via the [debug console](getting_started.md#connect-the-debug-console) or via SSH.
+Since the PD controller is not yet configured at this point, the baseboard has to be powered from either the [`J12`](#J12) or via PoE connected to the [`J6`](#J6).
 Internet connection is also suggested.

 #### 2. Install dependencies
-Log into Jetson Orin
+Log into Jetson Orin module.

-Clone this [repository](https://github.com/antmicro/antmicro-jetson-orin-baseboard-tps65988-config) and install `smbus2` package with `pip`
+Clone the [antmicro-jetson-orin-baseboard-tps65988](https://github.com/antmicro/antmicro-jetson-orin-baseboard-tps65988-config) repository and install the `smbus2` package using `pip`

 ```
 git clone https://github.com/antmicro/antmicro-jetson-orin-baseboard-tps65988-config.git